-Suppose you were a blogger or reporter looking for pageviews (maybe even being compensated solely on them).
+Suppose you were a blogger or reporter looking for pageviews (maybe even being compensated solely for them).
 Would you prefer to anchor a story around an official press release or a “leaked memo”?
-Probably the latter, because readers love leaks.
+Probably the latter because readers love leaks.
 Holiday talks about creating fake internal memos and disseminating them to unsuspecting press members, often providing ridiculous context like “OMG, LOOK WHAT MY BOSS JUST SENT US!!”
 Concealing the true source of information or repackaging it to make it look more earth-shattering can draw attention from media types—and readers—who’d otherwise pass on it.
 But using faked memos can backfire as 60 Minutes learned.

 2. Be sensational.
 Sensation draws eyeballs.

 3. Make headlines that sell - clickbait

 Build on the sensational nature of your material with a suggested headline (or a headline for the leak/release itself) that’s impossible to ignore.
 This is sometimes called clickbait.
 If it’s appropriate for the person or medium, NSFW (“not safe for work”) language is absolutely okay here, as long as you’re cool with going on the record with it.
 Suppose you’re a regular consumer of online media.
 In that case, you’ll notice that headlines from click-fueled publications—Business Insider, Buzzfeed, the Gawker Media family—often have little to do with the actual content of their stories.
 They’re pretty successful, so they must be doing something right.